List of Everton F.C. seasons

-The appointment of David Moyes as manager in 2002 brought something of a turning point in Everton's recent history, as the Scot re-established the club as a regular feature in the top few places of the English league, although he failed to add any silverware, the club being finalists in the 2009 FA Cup Final.
-Moyes departed in 2013 after 11 years as Everton manager to take charge of Manchester United, being succeeded by Roberto Martinez, who had a promising first season but was sacked after three seasons to be replaced by Ronald Koeman.
-Koeman was dismissed in October 2017, with the club lying in 18th position in the initial stage of the 2017–18 season.
-Koeman was replaced by Sam Allardyce with the team eventually finishing 8th in the Premier League.
+The appointment of David Moyes as manager in March 2002, brought something of a turning point in Everton's recent history, as he re-established the club as regulars in the top places of the Premier League, although he failed to add any trophies, the club being finalists in the 2009 FA Cup final.
+Moyes departed in July 2013 after 11 years as Everton manager, to take charge of Manchester United, being succeeded by Roberto Martinez, who had a promising first season but was sacked after three seasons to be replaced by Ronald Koeman.
+Koeman was dismissed in October 2017, with the club lying in 18th position during the initial stages of the 2017–18 season.
+Koeman was replaced by Sam Allardyce in November 2017, with the team eventually finishing 8th in the Premier League, that season.
 Allardyce had his 18-month contract terminated at the end of the season.

 On 31 May 2018, Everton appointed Marco Silva, as their new manager.
-Silva had originally been approached to become the clubs' manager in October 2017, following the dismissal of Ronald Koeman.
-However, at that stage he was still manager of Watford and subsequently any proposed deal at that time fell through.
-Silva was replaced at Watford in January 2018, after a bad run of results in the Premier League.
-Evertons' pursuit of Silva resurfaced after the club parted company with Sam Allardyce.
+Silva had originally been approached to become the club's manager in October 2017, following the dismissal of Koeman.
+However, at the time, he was still the manager of Watford and any proposed deal at that time, fell through.
+Silva was sacked by Watford in January 2018, after a run of bad results in the Premier League.
+Everton's pursuit of Silva resurfaced after the club parted company with Allardyce.

-On 6 December 2019, Silva was dismissed after a poor run of results left the club in the relegation zone.
-Silva's team had won 24 and lost 24 of their league games under his tenure.
-On 21 December 2019, Carlo Ancelotti was appointed the club's new manager on a four and a half year contract.
-However, he would depart the club on 1 June 2021, returning to coach Real Madrid.
-On 30 June 2021, Rafael Benítez was appointed, becoming only the second ever man to manage both Everton and Liverpool.
-His reign, however, would last for only six months, as he was sacked on 16 January 2022, making him the shortest-serving permanent manager in Everton's history.
-Frank Lampard replaced him at the end of the month, but he would be sacked as well, lasting barely a year.
-A week after Lampard's sacking, Sean Dyche was appointed as the new manager.
+On 6 December 2019, Silva was sacked after a poor run of results left the club in the relegation zone.
+Silva had won 24 and lost 24 of his league games as Everton manager.
+On 21 December 2019, Carlo Ancelotti was appointed as the club's new manager on a four-and-a-half-year contract.
+However, he left the club on 1 June 2021, returning to coach Real Madrid.
+On 30 June 2021, Rafael Benítez was appointed, becoming just the second man to manage both Everton and Liverpool.
+His reign, however, only lasted six months; he was sacked on 16 January 2022, making him the shortest-serving permanent manager in Everton's history.
+Frank Lampard replaced him at the end of the month, but he was also sacked on 23 January 2023, barely lasting a year.
+A week after Lampard's dismissal on 30 January 2023, Sean Dyche was appointed as new Everton manager.
+He too was sacked almost two years later on 9 January 2025, having only won 3 league games after the first half of the season.
+Two days later on 11 January 2025, David Moyes agreed on a two-and-a-half-year contract, to return as the club's manager after almost 12 years.